aspose-total/Aspose.Total-Products/total/en/python-net/conversion/excel-to-potm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, the need to convert EXCEL to POTM files may arise due to various reasons.
+For example, the developer may need to create a presentation from the data stored in an EXCEL file.
+In such cases, the EXCEL to POTM conversion is necessary.

+<h2>How Aspose.Total helps for excel to potm conversion</h2>

-For a Python developer, who is trying to add a EXCEL to POTM conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including EXCEL and POTM files.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help to automate the conversion process.
+It provides APIs for dealing with different file formats including EXCEL and POTM files.
+The conversion process is mainly in two steps.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert EXCEL file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Firstly, the EXCEL file is converted to PDF by using Aspose.Cells for Python via .NET API.
+After that, the created PDF is saved into the desired Microsoft PowerPoint format by using Aspose.Slides for Python via .NET API.
+This way, the EXCEL to POTM conversion can be easily automated.

+Moreover, Aspose.Total for Python via .NET API is a reliable and secure solution for the conversion process.
+It is a cloud-based solution that can be used to convert files from any device.
+It also provides various features such as the ability to convert multiple files at once, support for various file formats, and more.

+In conclusion, Aspose.Total for Python via .NET API is a great solution for automating the EXCEL to POTM conversion process.
+It is a comprehensive package of various APIs that can help to easily and securely convert EXCEL files to POTM files.

 {{% /blocks/products/pf/feature-page-summary %}}